Russia says arming Syrian opposition would be illegal

 The embargo is part of a package of EU sanctions on Syria that roll over every three months, with the last extension unanimously agreed by the EU last month.
 Without another agreement to renew or amend the ban, the embargo lapses.

-Germany has warned that arming the rebels could destabilise other countries in the volatile region.
+Germany has warned that arming the rebels could destabilize other countries in the volatile region.

 Lavrov said the "most dangerous and effective" anti-Assad group in Syria was the al Qaeda-linked al-Nusra Front.